How to achieve financial independence without worrying (too much) about your net worth

 I’ve seen people outright buy lifestyle businesses that produce strong, robust cash flow.
 They end up never working another day in their life.
 This has very similar parallels to real estate.

-You can take the slow and safe route by using a calculator to determine your profitable investing
+You can take the slow and safe route by using a calculator to determine your profitable investing.
+What are you going to do to build your income through sustainable cash flow?

 Please let me know in the comments below.
 I’d love to hear from all of you.